Braden-sui/Vibecodr/docs/iframe-runtime-loader-plan.md

 - ASCII only, strict lint/type settings, and no TODO/FIXME markers per repo policy.
 - Observability: compile and runtime telemetry must emit structured events with artifact/user identifiers.
 - Hosting target: Cloudflare Workers + R2/KV for bundles, Cloudflare Pages (or Workers static) for runtime assets, Next.js for host UI.
+- Runtime iframes are cross-origin from the host UI (for example, `runtime.vibecodr.com` vs `vibecodr.space`) and use `sandbox="allow-scripts"`; all coordination happens via `postMessage`.
+- Feed auto-run is allowed, but lifetime must be bounded: auto-started iframes that never receive user interaction are killed quickly (for example, after roughly 10 seconds), scrolled-out iframes are unloaded, and global concurrency caps keep the number of active iframes within safe limits.

 ## High-Level Architecture
 1. **Artifact Spec Layer:** Backend API stores artifact metadata, version, type, dependency declarations, and runtime manifest references.
 Acts as source of truth for loaders.